rust-lang/rust/doc/tutorial.md

 ~~~~

 Types like this can be useful to differentiate between data that have
-the same type but must be used in different ways.
+the same underlying type but must be used in different ways.

 ~~~~
 struct Inches(int);